 Kawazu Sakura's signature dark pink color.

-Nishihirabatake Park Address: https://maps.app.goo.gl/47xN9bMiXdwUMTNr7
+Nishihirabatake Park address: https://maps.app.goo.gl/47xN9bMiXdwUMTNr7

 This is probably the most beautiful public restroom I've ever seen 😀